pwernette/MLP_veg_seg/README.md

 The output LAZ file will be saved in the same directory as the input file and will contain all the original points with updated classification values corresponding to either vegetation or bare-Earth.

+*2024 February UPDATE:* The ML program has been updated significantly to now write out LAZ point clouds containing all vegetation indices used in the model as extra bytes with float data types.
+For example, if you trained a model with the EXGR index, the resulting point cloud of the reclassification process will include the EXGR values as an extra byte in the output file.

 # USAGE (FOR MACHINE LEARNING PROGRAMS):